 No. Don’t let it’s latin name confuse you – Caiman crocodilus is not a crocodile.

-It’s not a crocodile, but the spectacled caiman does belong to the order of crocodilians.
+The spectacled caiman does belong to the order of crocodilians.
 This means it’s a large, partly aquatic reptilian predator that’s known for its short legs, a long powerful tail, and elongated jaws.

 Spectacled caiman belong to the alligator family.